Interview about the role of feedback in validating a startup concept, working through challenges, growing your client base and targeting customers.

 The benefits of traditional systems include:

-Modern workplace access system are based on internet technology.
+Modern workplace access systems are based on internet technology.
 They don’t require a control box.
 Instead, verification is handled at the credential scanner which is connected to a network containing all the necessary information.
 The credential scanner will obviously need electrical power and network access, which can actually be delivered through the same wires.

 IP-based systems can be further divided into two additional categories: network-based and web-based.